 I.F.3.a.
 Used oil (bulk or containers) accepted at the facility or shipped from the facility in accordance with the requirements of R315-15-5.7(a) and R315-15-5.7(b), respectively, of the Utah Administrative Code.

 I.F.3.b.
-Used oil/oily water storage tank records (bulk storage) that document the date, time, operator (initials), source and volume of the used oil deposited into each tank and the date, time, operator (initials), and destination of the used oil removed from each tank (including intertank transfers).
+Used oil/oily water storage tank records (bulk storage) that document the date, time, operator (signature or initials), source and volume of the used oil deposited into each tank and the date, time, operator (signature or initials), and destination of the used oil removed from each tank (including intertank transfers).
+In addition, the Permittee shall record the date and time of collection, a sample identification number, and the name of the sampler on tank records for the used oil samples collected from permitted storage tanks.

 I.F.3.c.
 Daily inventory of containers of used oil stored at the facility.
 Containers of used oil filters that have not been properly drained in accordance with R315-15-1.6 of the Utah Administrative Code shall be managed as used oil.

 I.F.3.d.
 Records documenting the volume of used oil, water or other liquids (includes storm water) removed from the secondary containment system, the date of removal, the operators signature and how the Permittee managed these liquids.
 Records shall document the operators visually inspection of all storm water for oil contamination prior to transfer to the facility’s storm water evaporation pond.